-Johnson Ferry Trail (North) is a 3.9 mile moderately trafficked loop trail located near Marietta, GA that features a waterfall and is rated as moderate.
+Johnson Ferry Trail (North) is a 3.9 mile moderately trafficked loop trail located near Marietta, Georgia that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash